canonical/praecepta/en/index.md

 ### Bold vs. Italics

-Use bold for UI elements the user clicks/selects, and quotes or quotes with italics when drawing attention to a specific word or phrase, or using the name of a word as a word.
+Use bold for UI elements the user clicks/selects.
+Use quotes or quotes with italics to draw attention to a specific word or phrase, or when referring to a word rather than using it normally.

 For example: